 That may sound silly on a lock with serrated stuff but for some reason it worked.

 Lucky enough to get this one finally opened.
-Now let’s get some beer or something.
+Now let’s get a beer or something.